haddasbronfman/cloudland-otel-workshop/README.md

     app.listen(3000, () => console.log('App is running at http://localhost:3000'));
     ```

 4. Take a minute to look at this file.
-It is an express server listens to `/` and to `/proxy/:city`
+It is an express server that listens to `/` and to `/proxy/:city`
-5. Run `npm install express got`
-6. From `otelWorkshop` run `npm install`. verfy that node_modules and package-lock.json were generated.
+5. From `otelWorkshop/`, run `npm install`. verfy that `node_modules` and `package-lock.json` were generated.
-7. Run the app! `node src/app.js`
+6. Run the app! `node src/app.js`
-8. You should see the log `App is running at http://localhost:3000`
+7. You should see the log `App is running at http://localhost:3000"`
-9. In you browser, go to <http://localhost:3000> and make sure you get a response.
+8. In you browser, go to <http://localhost:3000> and make sure you get a response.

 ## Step 2 - Create a tracer

-In this step we will create a file called `tracer.js`. this file is using open telemetry API in order to get traces about the actions our app does.
+In this step, we will create a file called `tracer.js`.
+This file uses open telemetry API in order to get traces about the actions our app does.
 We will build it step by step.

-1. Create a new empty file `otelWorkshop/src/tracer.js`
+1. Create a new empty file: `otelWorkshop/src/tracer.js`
 2. Add to the file the following code snippets one after the other:

    **Add the required librearies:**